Magpie

-Magpies are birds of various species of the family Corvidae.
+True magpies are birds of various species of the family Corvidae.
 Like other members of their family, they are widely considered to be intelligent creatures.
 The Eurasian magpie, for instance, is thought to rank among the world's most intelligent creatures, and is one of the few nonmammalian species able to recognize itself in a mirror test.
 Magpies have shown the ability to make and use tools, imitate human speech, grieve, play games, and work in teams.
 They are particularly well known for their songs and were once popular as cagebirds.
 In addition to other members of the genus Pica, corvids considered magpies are in the genera Cissa, Urocissa, and Cyanopica.

 Magpies of the genus Pica are generally found in temperate regions of Europe, Asia, and western North America, with populations also present in Tibet and high-elevation areas of Kashmir.
 Magpies of the genus Cyanopica are found in East Asia and the Iberian Peninsula.
-The birds called magpies in Australia are, however, not related to the magpies in the rest of the world.
+The birds called magpies in Australia are, however, not closely related to the magpies in the rest of the world, only being part of the same clade (Corvides).

-Name
+Etymology

-The name is a combination of "mag" and "pie".
-The "pie" part of the name derives from an earlier name for the animal that can be traced back to the PIE root *(s)peik-.
-Itself possible derived from the PIE root *pi, implying pointedness.
-Possibly in reference to its pointed beak, or its long tail.
+The name comes from a combination of "mag" and "pie".
+"Mag" comes from a shortening of the French name "Margot" or "Margaret", which, in the late 14th century, was used for women who chattered idly; this could refer to the chattering sound magpies make.
+"Pie" could either originate from piebald, or particoloured, used for the white patches found on magpies, or *(s)peik; an Indo-European word itself derived from pie, meaning sharp or pointed.

-The tendency in previous centuries was to give birds common names, such as robin redbreast (which now is called the robin) and jenny wren.
-The magpie was originally variously maggie pie and mag pie.
 The term "pica" for the human disorder involving a compulsive desire to eat items that are not food is borrowed from the Latin name of the magpie, pica, for its reputed tendency to feed on miscellaneous things.